 Then we continued on to Bodega Passionate Wines, which is an old style winery that has been completely revamped to give a very modern, bohemian aesthetic – plus the outdoor tasting setup was divine!

 And the final stop of the day was Bodega Andeluna with stunning views of the Andes Mountains in the distance and a exquisite 6 course lunch paired with 6 wines!
 And all of the pours throughout the day were very generous… worth every penny to be wined and dined in such beautiful locations.

 We could not have had a better trip in Argentina.
 We know that there are many things we didn’t have time to do and regions we didn’t have time to see, but that just means I’ll have to return… Patagonia still calls me!

-A few things that we learned while travelling in Argentina, is that it really helps to come with cash.
+Something we learned while travelling in Argentina, is that it really helps to come with cash.
 We ran into many empty ATM machines and the ones that did have cash had incredibly low allowances so we always felt cash poor and struggled to pay with credit card in some places.
 But overall the experience was very positive and we were able to get around easily.
-All of our regional, budget flights were on time which was a relief after some of the scary review we read online.
+All of our regional, budget flights were on time which was a relief after some of the scary reviews we read online.